-Free day to enjoy the Rally, including trade stalls, custom bike show, Chapter Games, and not forgetting cracking bands for your evening entertainment.
+Free day to enjoy the Rally, including trade stalls, custom bike show, Chapter Games, and not forgetting a selection of cracking bands for your evening entertainment!
 It’s great fun to ride in The Parade, led by flag bearing bikes through picturesque glens of purple heather, and small towns and villages where the streets are lined with cheering onlookers!
 The procession pauses for a while at neighbouring Grantown on Spey, where a huge food festival proudly exhibits local produce, handicrafts and music.

 Why not join us on a ride to Loch Ness, home of the famous monster, Nessie!
 After a leisurely start we head off to the picturesque glens where we will circumnavigate Loch Ness.
 This is the second largest Scottish loch after Loch Lomond, and at it’s deepest point is 230 m (755 ft), deeper than the height of London’s BT Tower.
 It contains more fresh water than all the lakes in England and Wales combined, and is the largest body of water on the Great Glen Fault, which runs from Inverness in the north to Fort William in the south.
 We will stop for lunch at Fort Augustus, and watch the boats navigate the 5 locks of the Caledonian Canal.

 Riding the sweeping roads of the north side of the loch we have a short break at Urquhart Castle, whose present ruins date from the 13th to the 16th centuries.
 It’s turbulent history and picturesque setting on the loch make it one of the most-visited castles in Scotland.
 Continuing through the historic town of Inverness we return to the party at Thunder in the Glens.
 135 miles

 Homeward bound today, riding south across the famous Forth Road Bridge with a lunch stop in the historic and picturesque town of Queensferry, on the banks of the Forth of Firth.
 We’ll return to Newcastle at around 4pm and say our farewells at the end of our Scottish adventure.
 225 miles

 |2 people, 1 bike, 1 room||£2395 ($3195)||£1595|